giellalt/lang-pma/src-fst-stems-nouns.lexc.md

 * vakili al "canoe" ;
 * pi al "marble" ;

+A long list of nouns to be revised.

 * * *

 <small>This (part of) documentation was generated from [src/fst/stems/nouns.lexc](https://github.com/giellalt/lang-pma/blob/main/src/fst/stems/nouns.lexc)</small>